passasooz/php-email-reader/README.md

 $handler->disconnect($connection);
 ```

-Get all e-mail (return an array with status, message and emails)
+Get all unseen e-mail (return an array with status, message and emails)
 ```
 $handler->get_all();
 ```